-Rule 20: ####-#-.20 STATE AGENCY CERTIFICATION.
+0690-03-01-.20 STATE AGENCY CERTIFICATION.

-The head of any State Agency contracting with a Contracting Party that is not an entity of the State shall determine and indicate, by signing the contract or authorizing the issuance of a purchase order:

-- (1) The goods or services are in fact needed; - (2) The goods or services cannot be satisfactorily or efficiently provided by the State; - (3) Funds have been appropriated to meet the resulting financial obligations of the State for the goods or services, and the Procuring Agency has a sufficient balance of funds available in its budget, not otherwise obligated, encumbered, or committed, to meet the obligation; and - (4) The Contracting Party has the legal capacity to enter into a contract with the State and doing so will not contravene applicable State or federal law.
+- (1) The head of any State Agency contracting with a Contracting Party that is not an entity of the State shall determine and indicate, by signing the contract or authorizing the issuance of a purchase order: - (a) The goods or services are in fact needed; - (b) The goods or services cannot be satisfactorily or efficiently provided by the State; - (c) Funds have been appropriated to meet the resulting financial obligations of the State for the goods or services, and the Procuring Agency has a sufficient balance of funds available in its budget, not otherwise obligated, encumbered, or committed, to meet the obligation; and - (d) The Contracting Party has the legal capacity to enter into a contract with the State and doing so will not contravene applicable State or federal law.